Table of Contents

 So, now that the winners have been picked.

-Let look at the list of bad choice substrate to you.
-Although it would be impossible to ever list every bad choice of substrate, it does make sense to list some of the more common suggestions seen so that you can understand why they should be avoided…
+Let look at the list of the bad choice substrate to you.
+Although it would be impossible ever to list every bad choice of substrate, it does make sense to list some of the more common suggestions seen so that you can understand why they should be avoided.

-Added to that the fact that they aren’t ideal for burrowing, these substrates generally have very little application for tarantula keepers.
+Added to that, they aren’t ideal for burrowing; these substrates generally have very little application for tarantula keepers.

-Corn Cob granules may be eco-friendly, and popular amongst popular reptile owners with desert-type reptiles, but once again these granules tend to rapidly go mouldy and need to be constantly removed and replaced.
+Corn Cob granules may be eco-friendly and popular amongst popular reptile owners with desert-type reptiles.
+Still, these granules tend to rapidly go moldy and need to be constantly removed and replaced.
 Not an ideal substrate (according to reviews and my experience).

-Sand isn’t really the worst substrate out there, but it isn’t amongst the best substrate for tarantulas and tends to be very heavy and doesn’t make for very good water retention.
+Sand isn’t the worst substrate out there, but it isn’t amongst the best substrate for tarantulas and tends to be very heavy, and doesn’t make for very good water retention.

-This can cause harm and pain if the spider falls so should be avoided.
+This can cause harm and pain if the spider falls, so it should be avoided.

-While it doesn’t tend to go mouldy, for obvious reasons it is next to hopeless for retaining moisture in the cage and thus does not make a top best burrowing tarantula substrate.
+While it doesn’t tend to go moldy for obvious reasons, it is next to hopeless for retaining moisture in the cage and thus does not make a top-best burrowing tarantula substrate.

 Conclusion: What Is the Best Tarantula Substrate?

-Personally after keeping literally hundreds of tarantulas over the years, I believe the very best substrate for tarantulas is coir.
+Personally, after keeping hundreds of tarantulas over the years, I believe the very best substrate for tarantulas is coir.

-It is flexible, light, excellent at retaining moisture and just looks great.
-As a second choice, I would go for potting compost combined with some vermiculite to retain moisture (3:1 ratio or there abouts).
+It is flexible, light, excellent at retaining moisture, and looks great.
+As a second choice, I would go for potting compost combined with some vermiculite to retain moisture (3:1 ratio or thereabouts).

-In addition, I often (but not always) use small amounts of moss just to decorate the cage.
-As I’m very into naturalistic setups for my exotic pets.
+In addition, I often (but not always) use small amounts of moss to decorate the cage as I’m very into naturalistic setups for my exotic pets.

 Nothing makes my pets happier than buying them a new Exo Terra and spend some hours with bags of moss, wood, bark, and so on to turn it into the semblance of a tropical rainforest.